iambyt3z/cs226-project/README.md

 3. **Documentation**
    - Quick guide for Hive and HDFS setup.
    - Finalizing the project report and presentation materials.
+4. **Integration**
+   - Integration of Dockerized Hive, HDFS, FastAPI, and React.

 # How to Run the Project